MdShoaibulhaq/My-aws-preperation-notes/README.md

 =>Pause file writes till you snapshot is complete
 =>If you can't pause file writes, you need to unmount (detach) the volume from instance, take the snapshot, then re mount the volume to ensure a consistent and complete snapshot

-=>To create a snapshot for a root (boot) EBS Volume, you should stop the instance first then take the snapshot.
+>To create a snapshot for a root (boot) EBS Volume, you should stop the instance first then take the snapshot.
 =>Be careful if you have instance store volumes on EC2 Instance , their data will be lost once you stop the instance.
 ===================================================================
 Limitations Of EBS